 What’s the Alternative to Homepage Image Rotators?

 The short answer is personalization.
 Today’s content management systems are advanced enough to tailor the website experience to individual users.
 A prospective student coming to a university’s website can be shown a homepage that speaks to campus life and navigation that focuses on presenting relevant degree programs.
-Meanwhile, an alumni visiting the site can be presented with a homepage that highlights upcoming alumni events and shows off donation calls-to-action.
+Meanwhile, alumni visiting the site can be presented with a homepage that highlights upcoming alumni events and shows off donation calls-to-action.
 There is some heavy lifting to do to get here, but even anonymous site visitors can be given a personalized journey as your content management system contextualizes the clicks and other indicators to tailor the experience.

 In the meantime, what are you to do?
 If you have to have carousels.
 Interface design expert, Brad Frost suggests cycling through like items, making navigation obvious, and providing gestural hints.
 Additionally, presenting a random image for each unique visit is a viable alternative.
 However, as with any change to your website, we recommend A/B testing different options to find out what really works for you.